-Important ACH Rules Information for Companies using ACH to Collect Money via WTB Online
+Important ACH Rules Information for Companies using ACH to Collect Money via Business Digital Banking

-If you use WTB Online for ACH collections and initiate debit transactions for which authorization was obtained via the Internet/Wireless Network or via the telephone, special ACH rules apply.
+If you use Business Digital Banking for ACH collections and initiate debit transactions for which authorization was obtained online or via telephone, special ACH rules apply.
 The appropriate Standard Entry Class Code, WEB or TEL, must be used AND specific guidelines must be followed.

 What qualifies as a WEB transaction?

-A WEB entry allows a Company the option to debit a consumer account after obtaining authorization over the Internet or a Wireless Network (ex.
-Mobile/Tablet).
+A WEB entry allows a company the option to debit a consumer account after obtaining authorization over the internet or a wireless network (e.g. mobile, tablet).

 - A single-entry WEB transaction would be initiated if a consumer purchases a book online.